Want To Get Rid Of Heartburn Fast? Try These Remedies

 Baking soda is a natural antacid that can alleviate heartburn caused by acid reflux.
 Stir 1/2 teaspoon of baking soda into 1 cup of water, and drink to neutralize acid.
-(Avoid using this remedy if you experience heartburn regularly, as it is high in salt.)
+(Avoid using this remedy if you experience heartburn regularly, as it is high in sodium.)

 Drink 1/2 cup of ice cold buttermilk to help soothe heartburn.
-(Regular whole milk can help too, but the effects may not be as quick.)
+(Regular whole milk can help too, but the effects may not be as fast.)
 Adding fermented milk products like buttermilk into your regular diet can help correct acid reflux problems over time.

-Mustard is surprising and little-known remedy for heartburn.
+Mustard is surprising and little-known natural remedy for heartburn.
 It’s supposed to work because of its turmeric content (which is what gives mustard its distinctive yellow color.)
 To soothe heartburn, add 1 teaspoon of yellow mustard to 1/2 cup of water and drink.

 Potato juice not only helps to neutralize excess stomach acid, but it can also help heal the lining of your esophagus.
 Juice one raw potato and add to an equal amount of cold water.
 Stir well and drink right away for the best result.